shopware/shopware/src/Docs/Resources/current/4-how-to/560-js-storefront-plugin.md

 ```

 Each Plugin has to implement the `init()` method.
 This method will be called when your plugin gets initialized and is the entrypoint to your custom logic.
-In our case we add an callback to the onScroll event from the window and check if the user has scrolled to the bottom of the page.
+In your case you add an callback to the onScroll event from the window and check if the user has scrolled to the bottom of the page.
 If so we display an alert.
-Our full plugin now looks like this:
+Your full plugin now looks like this:

 ```js
 import Plugin from 'src/script/plugin-system/plugin.class';